igordon215/JobSearchApp_Frontend/README.md

 3. Verify that the backend server is accessible at `http://localhost:8080/api`.
 4. If you make any changes to the backend, remember to restart the backend server.

-## Project Structure

-- `src/components/`: Contains all React components
-  - `JobList.tsx`: Displays the list of job applications
-  - `JobForm.tsx`: Form for creating and editing job applications
-  - `JobDetails.tsx`: Displays details of a specific job application
-- `src/types/`: Contains TypeScript type definitions
-- `src/App.tsx`: Main component with routing setup

 ## Contributing

+1. Fork the repository
+2. Create your feature branch: `git checkout -b feature/my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature/my-new-feature`
+5. Submit a pull request

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+---

+For more information on using JHipster, refer to the [JHipster documentation](https://www.jhipster.tech/documentation-archive/v8.7.1).